ministryofjustice/etckeeper-formula/README.rst

 There is no daemon process, it essentially hooks into package installation and cron to periodically commit the state of the /etc directory.

+Note that this will store the Git DB at /etc/.git, and as such will increase the size of your root filesystem over time.

 Dependencies
 ============